ldfo/traffic-sign-classifier/writeup_template.md

 | .0004					| No passing for vehicles over 3.5 metric...	|
 | .0004	      			| Speed limit 60km/h			 				|

-For the second image it is also 100% sure its a Turn right ahead
+For the second image, it is also 100% sure it's a Turn right ahead

 For the third image it got it wrong, the probabilities are: